skeleton-framework/skeleton-framework/README.md

 Learn more at [skeletonframework.github.io](http://skeletonframework.github.io/).

 ## Usage
-Install the sources into your node app via `npm install --save-dev skeletonframework`.
+Install the sources into your node app via `npm install skeleton-framework`.

-Install the compiled version into your frontend via `bower install skeletonframework`.
+Install the compiled version into your frontend via `bower install skeleton-framework`.

-Install the latest development version via `git clone https://github.com/skeletonframework/skeletonframework.git`
+Install the latest development version via `git clone https://github.com/skeleton-framework/skeleton-framework.git`

 Contributions are welcome!
-Develoment docs can be found on the [wiki](https://github.com/skeletonframework/skeletonframework/wiki/Skeleton-Framework-Development)
+Develoment docs can be found on the [wiki](https://github.com/skeleton-framework/skeleton-framework/wiki/Skeleton-Framework-Development)

-If you experience bugs or errors, please report it on the [issue tracker](https://github.com/skeletonframework/skeletonframework/issues)
+If you experience bugs or errors, please report it on the [issue tracker](https://github.com/skeleton-framework/skeleton-framework/issues)